 Black and tan coonhounds are even tempered and friendly dogs.
 They tend to be reserved but not shy or vicious.
 Black and tan coons work well with other hounds especially during hunts.
 Note that all coonhounds need to enjoy the ‘pack’ feeling and hence they love being around humans.
 Therefore, this is not a dog you can leave alone for prolonged periods during the day.
 Black and tan coons are also not laid back dogs and they need an active owner who can exercise them and keep them physically and mentally stimulated.
 Their formidable size and loud bark make them ideal watchdogs.

-Ideal owners for coonhounds
+Ideal owners for Coonhounds

 Are you considering buying or adopting a coonhound?
 Then you must ensure that this pet is indeed right for your lifestyle and family.
 Coonhounds need an owner who can take them on hunts and outdoor activities.
 This is a dog that could run away if he gets to smell an interesting scent.
 They are also pack animals and therefore in need of constant attention from their owner.
 Boredom can quickly set in if your coon is left alone without work or play.
 In such cases, your dog won’t hesitate to jump the fence or go exploring on his own.
 Their loud bawls and barks also demand a large home with a big yard or neighbor-less property.
 You simply cannot confine this dog in small quarters.
 If your job demands that you work long hours away from home, the Coon is not for you.

+You can get your Coonhound from a shelter or a reputable breeder.
 If you adopt a purebred coonhound or coonhound mix, expect to pay up to $500 to the shelter.
 On the other hand, if you choose to buy your puppy from a Coonhound breeder, prepare to shell out at least $1000-$2000 for Coonhound puppies (based on the city, bloodlines and the breeder).
 You can find reputed breeders on the official coonhound website here.